Conference at the University of Warwick

 Nineteenth-Century theatre is known for the visual emphasis of its staging practices.
 Responding to audience demand, theatres used sophisticated, innovative technologies to create a range of spectacular effects, from convincing evocations of real places to visions of the fantastical and the supernatural.
 Theatre spectacle was part of a wider explosion of imagery in this period, which included not only ‘high’ art such as painting, but also new forms such as the illustrated press and optical entertainments like panoramas, dioramas, and magic lantern shows.

-The range and popularity of these new forms attests to the centrality of visuality in this period.
+The range and popularity of these new forms attest to the centrality of visuality in this period.
 Indeed, scholars have argued that the nineteenth century witnessed a widespread transformation of conceptions of vision and subjectivity.
 Theatrical spectacle was at the centre of this new, commercial, trans-medial, popular visual culture; yet there has been no major work to address this area since Martin Meisel’s seminal study, Realizations: Narrative, Pictorial and Theatrical Arts in Nineteenth-Century England, of 1983.

 We invite proposals for papers that consider new ways of thinking about stage spectacle, its meanings, its relationship to a wider visual culture, and its spectators.
 We aim to foster cross-disciplinary discussion of this topic and welcome submissions from scholars of disciplines including (but not limited to) theatre history, art history, visual culture, cultural geography, and history.